 \section{Abstract}

 For an $(n\times N)$-matrix $A$ of rank $n$ with integer entries, Gelfand, Kapranov and Zelevinsky introduce a system of differential equations, called the $A$-hypergeometric system.
-We define the GKZ hypergeometric $\mathcal D$-module using cohomological functors, which is closely related to the $A$-hypergeometric $\mathcal D$-module.
-We prove the GKZ hypergeometric $\mathcal D$-module is holonomic and is an integrable connection of rank $n!\mathrm{vol}(\Delta_\infty)$ on the Zariski open subset parametrizing nondegenerate Laurent polynomials, where $\Delta_\infty$ is the Newton polytope at $\infty$.
+We define the stable GKZ hypergeometric $\mathcal D$-module using cohomological functors, which is closely related to the $A$-hypergeometric $\mathcal D$-module and the $\mathcal D$-module underlying the better behaved GKZ system introduced by Borisov and Horja.
+We prove the stable GKZ hypergeometric $\mathcal D$-module is holonomic and is an integrable connection of rank $n!\mathrm{vol}(\Delta_\infty)$ on the Zariski open subset parametrizing nondegenerate Laurent polynomials, where $\Delta_\infty$ is the Newton polytope at $\infty$.

 {\bf Key words:} GKZ hypergeometric $\mathcal D$-module, de Rham complex.

 {\bf Mathematics Subject Classification:} Primary 14F10.
 Secondary 33C70.